-We are subject to recently enacted state laws in California that require gender and diversity quotas for boards of directors of public companies headquartered in California.
+Previously enacted state laws in California seek to impose gender and diversity quotas for boards of directors of public companies headquartered in California.

-In September 2018, California enacted Senator Bill 826 ("SB 826"), which generally requires public companies with principal executive offices in California to have at least two female directors on its board of directors if the company has at least five directors, and at least three female directors on its board of directors if the company has at least six directors.
+In September 2018, California enacted Senate Bill 826 ("SB 826"), which generally required public companies with principal executive offices in California to have at least two female directors on its board of directors if the company has at least five directors, and at least three female directors on its board of directors if the company has at least six directors.
+On May 13, 2022, the Los Angeles Superior Court declared SB 826 unconstitutional and, although it is unclear whether this decision may be appealed, the State of California is currently precluded from enforcing SB 826.

-Additionally, on September 30, 2020, California enacted Assembly Bill 979 ("AB 979"), which generally requires public companies with principal executive offices in California to include specified numbers of directors from "underrepresented communities".
+Additionally, on September 30, 2020, California enacted Assembly Bill 979 ("AB 979"), which generally required public companies with principal executive offices in California to include specified numbers of directors from "underrepresented communities".
 A director from an "underrepresented community" means a director who self-identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, Alaska Native, gay, lesbian, bisexual or transgender.
 By December 31, 2021, each public company with principal executive offices in California was required to have at least one director from an underrepresented community.
-By December 31, 2022, a public company with more than four but fewer than nine directors will be required to have a minimum of two directors from underrepresented communities, and a public company with nine or more directors will need to have a minimum of three directors from underrepresented communities.
+By December 31, 2022, a public company with more than four but fewer than nine directors would be required to have a minimum of two directors from underrepresented communities, and a public company with nine or more directors would need to have a minimum of three directors from underrepresented communities.
 On April 1, 2022, the Los Angeles Superior Court declared AB 979 unconstitutional and, although it is unclear whether this decision may be appealed, the State of California is currently precluded from enforcing AB 979.

-We cannot assure that we can recruit, attract and/or retain qualified members of the board and meet gender quotas as required by with SB 826, and our board of directors does not currently satisfy the quota required under SB 826.
-A failure to comply with SB 826 could result in fines from the California Secretary of State, with a \$100,000 fine for the first violation and a \$300,000 fine for each subsequent violation of SB 826, and our reputation may be adversely affected.
+If the State of California successfully appeals the court decisions regarding SB 826 or AB 979, we cannot assure that we can recruit, attract and/or retain qualified members of the board and meet gender or diversity quotas as previously required by SB 826 or AB 979, and our board of directors does not currently satisfy the quota previously required under SB 826 and, as currently constituted, would not satisfy the quota previously required by December 31, 2022 under AB 979.
+A failure to comply with any such quota requirement could result in fines from the California Secretary of State, and our reputation may be adversely affected.